 - To carry out necessary repair works to the fabric of the listed Anglican and Catholic cathedral churches in England.
 Repairs will have been identified by the architect or surveyor responsible for the cathedral.
 In the case of Anglican cathedrals this will usually be through the Quinquennial Inspection.
 Alternatively works may be recommended by the architect or surveyor in a statement of need.
 The works should be necessary to keep the building wind-proof and weather-tight, safe and open to the public.

 - To carry out repairs to prevent further deterioration of the fabric of the listed building.

 - To ensure the listed buildings are in a good and safe state of repair in order to host events commemorating WW1.

 Who could apply?

 Any listed Anglican or Catholic cathedral in England.
-Applications may be submitted by cathedral staff, clergy, or by an officially affiliated ‘Friends’ organisation.
+Applications could be submitted by cathedral staff, clergy, or by an officially affiliated ‘Friends’ organisation.

-Applications should be for a minimum of £10,000.
-There is no maximum grant limit but grants of more than £500,000 are likely to be exceptional.
+Applications were for a minimum of £10,000.
+There was no maximum grant limit but grants of more than £500,000 were likely to be exceptional.

 How were applications assessed?

-Applications for grants are assessed by an independent expert panel using the following criteria:
+Applications for grants were assessed by an independent expert panel using the following criteria: